kevintrankt/color-code-gcal/README.md

 3. *(Optional)* Modify `Code.gs`
 	1.  *(Optional)* Modify the various variables to select which colors you want for the default events
 	2.  *(Optional)* Set up custom color-coding in the `titleLookup` variable.
 4. Save and run the code.
+You will be prompted to grant permissions to the project you saved.
+Since this script uses the Calendar API, you will be granting Calendar permissions to the project.
+The script will only modify your calendar using the `e.setColor` method, and no data ever leaves the tool.
 5. On the left sidenav, select **Triggers** and create a new trigger.
 6.  `ColorCodeEvents` > `Head` > `From Calendar` > `Calendar updated` > *{your email}*.
 This will run the script to color-code your events every time you update your calendar.